-A visitation will be held on Monday, May 1, 2017 from 6:00 pm–8:30 pm at Clancy Strickland Wheeler Funeral Home, Wake Forest, NC.
-A Mass of Christian Burial will be held at 11:00 am on Tuesday, May 2nd at St. Francis of Assisi Catholic Church, Raleigh, NC.
+A visitation was held on Monday, May 1, 2017 from 6:00 pm–8:30 pm at Clancy Strickland Wheeler Funeral Home, Wake Forest, NC.
+A Mass of Christian Burial was held at 11:00 am on Tuesday, May 2nd at St. Francis of Assisi Catholic Church, Raleigh, NC.
 Donations may be made to Hope Reins of North Carolina, 8420 Wake Forest Hwy, Raleigh, NC 27613.

 Clancy Strickland Wheeler Funeral Home

 11401 Leesville Road

 Photos Add Photos

 Celebrating the life of Margaret Mary “Mick” Stitt